[Updated July 2019]

-- The price for volunteering in one of these projects covers your accommodation, training, equipment and food for meals while at the camps, as the funding from the volunteers covers all the running costs.
+- The price for volunteering in one of these projects covers your accommodation, training, equipment and food for meals while at the camps.
+The funding from the volunteers covers all the running costs.
 In essence, no volunteers mean no projects.

-South African Shark Conservancy, Hermanus, Cape Town
+South African Shark Conservancy: Hermanus, Cape Town

-One of the visions of SASC is to make Walker Bay one of the best-studied bays in the world, so they designed projects to enable baseline data collection including a marine debris project looking at plastic accumulation and composition on two beaches in Walker Bay, dolphin and whale monitoring and baited remote underwater videos to sample different habitat types in the bay.
+One of the visions of SASC is to make Walker Bay one of the best-studied bays in the world, so they have designed projects to enable baseline data collection.
+These include a marine debris project, looking at plastic accumulation and composition on two beaches in Walker Bay, dolphin and whale monitoring and baited remote underwater videos to sample different habitat types in the bay.

 - This is mostly for people that have just finished their degrees and want to gain experience in marine conservation.

-BirdLife South Africa, Cape Town, South Africa
+BirdLife South Africa: Cape Town, South Africa

-Birds have inspired artists, and bird images are frequently used to adorn everyday objects like coins, bank notes and postage stamps, which is why BirdLife South Africa believes in preventing the extinction of any birds through conserving, and where appropriate improving and enlarging sites and habitats that are important for birds.
+Birds have inspired artists and bird images are frequently used to adorn everyday objects like coins, banknotes and postage stamps, which is why BirdLife South Africa believes in preventing the extinction of all birds through conserving, and where appropriate improving and enlarging sites and habitats that are important for birds.

-- Any age (from school leaving age) of volunteers for office based admin.
+- Any age (from school leaving age) of volunteers for office-based admin.

-- People can also volunteer on many of the citizen science projects like SABAP2, or you join and volunteer within bird clubs, which are affiliated to BirdLife SA to help collect valuable data.
+- People can also volunteer on many of the citizen science projects like SABAP2, or you join and volunteer within bird clubs which are affiliated to BirdLife SA to help collect valuable data.

-- They are very interested in chatting about what different volunteers see themselves doing or where they might think opportunities exist on a case by case basis, so if you are interested in all things feathered and flying, open up a dialog with them.
+- They are very interested in chatting about what different volunteers see themselves doing or where they might think opportunities exist on a case by case basis, so if you are interested in all things feathered and flying, open up a dialogue with them.

-Zavora Marine Lab, Mozambique
+Zavora Marine Lab: Mozambique

 Zavora was created to develop scientific research and coastal conservation projects in Mozambique, particularly in the Zavora region.
-If you are a budding marine scientist/student and want to venture into Mozambique’s warm waters then this will give you the opportunity to engage in real world research, but students of any age could and should apply.
+If you are a budding marine scientist/student or conservationist and want to venture into Mozambique’s warm waters then this will give you the opportunity to engage in real-world research, but students of any age could and should apply.

 - If you’re available to join from June to November you get to participate in the humpback whale project, which involves fluke ID and land survey – an experience not to be missed.

-Greenpop, Zambia and South Africa
+Greenpop: Zambia and South Africa

-With over 40 002 trees already planted in over 286 locations in the past 3 years Greenpop are one fun, colorful and all inclusive group of people.
+With over 100,000 trees already planted in over 286 locations, Greenpop is a fun, colourful and all-inclusive group of people.
 The organisation is working hard to inspire a greener, more conscious movement through tree planting projects, green events, education, social media and activating people to get out into the environment and start doing.

-Trees for Zambia Festival of Action:
+Greenpop Festival of Action: